arienshibani/makeup/README.md

   @echo "Hello, world!"
 ```

-With the `makeup` plugin, you can now run the `make hello` command from any subdirectory, deep inside the project 👇
+With the `makeup` plugin, you can now run the `make hello` command from any subdirectory, deep inside the project without navigating back and forth 👇

 ```bash
 # ~/repos/makeup